-The results of the Group for the year ended 31 December 2022 are set out in the Consolidated Statement of Comprehensive Income.
-The directors do not recommend payment of a dividend for the year (2021: US\$nil).
+The results of the Group for the year ended 31 December 2024 are set out in the Consolidated Statement of Comprehensive Income.
+The directors do not recommend payment of a dividend for the year (2023: US\$nil).

-Directors' and officers' liability insurance, and public offering of securities liability insurance
+Directors' and officers' liability insurance

-The Company has directors' and officers' liability insurance to cover claims up to a maximum of GBP£5 million.
+As at the date of this report the Company has directors' and officers' liability insurance to cover claims up to a maximum of GBP£5 million.
+This insurance expires on 30 September 2025 when the Board will consider its renewal.